andraugust/andraugust.github.io/statmech.md

 In the high-temperature limit the right side becomes $$kT+1/2$$, which, aside from the ground-state offset, is the same as the solid.

-At this point it's clear that $$1/kT$$ appears frequently enough to give it one name:
+At this point it's clear that $$1/kT$$ appears frequently to deserve its own label:

 $$